Bruno Gustavo da Silva: Ultimate Fighting Championship

 Silva was scheduled to face Khalid Taha on 7 September 2019, at UFC 242.
 However, on 21 August, it was reported that the bout was moved to UFC 243.
 He lost the fight via submission in round three.
-On 23 December 2019, Taha received a one year USADA suspension for tested positive for furosemide (diuretics) in an in-competition urine sample provided on 6 October 2019 where Taha took a medicine for reducing inflammation and swelling in his eyes which contained furosemide.
+On 23 December 2019, Taha received a one-year USADA suspension for tested positive for furosemide (diuretics) in an in-competition urine sample provided on 6 October 2019 where Taha took a medicine for reducing inflammation and swelling in his eyes which contained furosemide.
 The fight was ruled a no-contest.

-Silva was scheduled to face Su Mudaerji in a flyweight bout at UFC Fight Night: Lee vs. Oliveira on 14 March 2020.
+Silva was scheduled to face Su Mudaerji in a flyweight bout at UFC Fight Night 170 on 14 March 2020.
 However, due to the COVID-19 pandemic in mainland China, Mudaerji was forced to withdraw from the event as he would not travel to prepare for the fight and was replaced by promotional newcomer David Dvořák.
 He lost the fight via unanimous decision.

-Silva was scheduled to face Tagir Ulanbekov on 12 September 2020, at UFC Fight Night: Waterson vs. Hill.
-However, due to travel restrictions related to the COVID-19 pandemic, the pairing was rescheduled and took place four weeks later at UFC Fight Night: Moraes vs. Sandhagen.
+Silva was scheduled to face Tagir Ulanbekov on 12 September 2020, at UFC Fight Night 177.
+However, due to travel restrictions related to the COVID-19 pandemic, the pairing was rescheduled and took place four weeks later at UFC Fight Night 179.
 He lost the fight by unanimous decision.

 As the last fight of his prevailing contract, Silva faced JP Buys on 20 March 2021, at UFC on ESPN 21.
 After knocking Buys down multiple times during the bout, da Silva won the bout via technical knockout in the second round.
 This win earned him the Performance of the Night award.

 Silva signed a new, four-fight deal with the organisation.

-Silva, replacing Denys Bondar, faced Victor Rodriguez on 22 May 2021, at UFC Fight Night: Font vs. Garbrandt.
+Silva, replacing Denys Bondar, faced Victor Rodriguez on 22 May 2021, at UFC Fight Night 188.
 He won the fight via knockout a minute into the first round.
 This win earned him the Performance of the Night award.